ajfisher/node-pixel/firmware/libs/protocol.md

-# Protocol used to talk to the pixel strip
+# Protocol used to talk to the pixel strip using firmata

 ## Custom Firmata protocol